Oregon state outlinePicture of a patch of sod in Oregon

 Oregon is a cool season state and falls in the region higlighted above

 Oregon, with its cool season climate, prefers a particular set of grasses that relish the lower temperatures.
-The following grasses are the easiest to grow and maintain in Oregon:
+The following sods are the easiest to grow and maintain in Oregon:

 While it's possible to grow grasses meant for other regions with proper care, attention and timing, these are the most common grasses in Oregon for residential lawns.